rose-coste/whitepapers/state_of_union_containers_pt1.md

 In addition to the core features of Docker, sharing Docker images through what is known as an image repository allows for the communal use of applications.
-These applications can be pre-­‐fabricated and uploaded by others to facilitate their consumption.
+These applications can be pre-fabricated and uploaded by others to facilitate their consumption.
 For example, one can easily download an run in a matter of seconds a Docker image on the latest MySQL Server, Redis, Apache, Golang Environment, OpenVPN Server etc. without